0Z3/0Z3.github.io/index.md

 The eval(uate) function expects a bundle to be on top of the stack---either by itself as an element, or as a blob that is the topmost item in a message.
-When sent, the eval function makes a copy of the current state of the stack, clears the stack, and then moves the bundle to the input and processes each element.
+When sent, the eval function copies the current state of each of the bundles (the input, control, stack, and environment), and clears all of them except for the environment.
+It then moves the bundle that was on top of the stack into the input, and continues evaluation in this context as normal.
+When everything in that bundle has been processed, and the input and control bundles are empty, the original state of each of the bundles is restored, any results from the evaluation that were left on the stack are placed on top of the stack, and evaluation continues.
-Once the last element of the bundle is finished, the current state of the stack is copied, the old state as it was before evaluation is restored, and the results of the evaluation are pushed onto the top of the stack as a bundle.
 ```repl
 # /'/i/3
 STACK: